cryptpad/documentation/www/fr/_sources/how_to_contribute.rst.txt

 The simplest way to help CryptPad is to make the project known.
 As an Open Source project, CryptPad has very little budget to spare for marketing.
 We rely on the community to promote the service, for example by:

-- Using CrytpPad and demonstrating it to friends and colleagues, highlighting why privacy is important.
+- Using CryptPad and demonstrating it to friends and colleagues, highlighting why privacy is important.
 - Posting about CryptPad on social media.
 - Following and relaying our own communications from our `Blog <https://blog.cryptpad.fr>`__, from `Mastodon <https://social.weho.st/@cryptpad>`__ or `Twitter <https://twitter.com/cryptpad>`__.
 - Relaying the `CryptPad Crowdfunding <https://opencollective.com/cryptpad>`__.
 - Presenting CryptPad in conferences or meetups, or inviting the team to present.

+For examples of past presentations please see the `Cryptpad Peertube Channel <https://peertube.xwiki.com/video-channels/cryptpad_channel/videos>`_ with playlists of presentation in `English <https://peertube.xwiki.com/videos/watch/playlist/cfa5d7f1-48cd-4a6b-8594-7d766341e43c>`_ and `French <https://peertube.xwiki.com/videos/watch/playlist/f1d74811-e42f-4059-881f-f93ae47c437a>`_.

 .. _contribute_bugs: